Blog

 When it comes to laboratory information system functions, the more features and flexibility available to the lab, the better.
 But that statement also comes with a word of caution because some features are so important that, if taken away, they render the LIS system essentially useless.

 We all know the mission-critical role LIS systems fulfill in managing and tracking samples throughout their entire lifecycle, from the moment they enter the lab, through processing, to when results are finalized and reported.
-If the LIS system software fails to track samples accurately, the lab is literally left in the dark and vulnerable to costly errors, misplaced samples, delayed results, and an overall breakdown in system reliability.
+If the LIS system fails to track samples accurately, the lab risks serious consequences, including lost specimens, reporting delays, costly mistakes, and a complete breakdown in operational reliability.

 With that in mind, here is a list of sample tracking red flag warnings to consider.